St. Joseph Cathedral (Tianjin): Architectural style

 Xikai is northern China's largest Romanesque church, with an area of 1891.95 square meters and can accommodate 1,500 people.
 The giant dome has a "product" shape with a green copper surface on the outside, supported by a wood structure and topped with a bronze cross.
-At the time it was built, the bishop refused to install a lightning rod on the dome, but 50 years later it was added.
-However, 80 years later when the area became a commercial center for Tianjin, the church was no longer the tallest building and therefore no longer required a lightning rod.
+At the time it was built, the bishop refused to install a lightning rod on the dome, but one was added 50 years later.
+However, 80 years later, when the area became a commercial center for Tianjin, the church was no longer the tallest building nearby and therefore no longer required a lightning rod.

 Xikai's walls are checkered with red and yellow tiles and framed with white water masonry.
 Circular windows, columns, large indoor paintings, a large pipe organ, and semi-circular windows accent the building.
 The entrance consists of two doors in the back of Xikai, originally meant to allow men and women to enter through separate doors.

 The interior of Xikai is based on French and Roman architecture styles.
 The long main hall is lined by 14 large columns (two rows of seven), leading to a gallery-style tee.
 The nave has a stacked composite side portico, supported by semi-circular tops.
 The tall central dome consists of an octagonal drum roof that complements the octagonal windows throughout the church.
 Its side windows are stained glass with inlay painting.
 Painted, ornate murals, full of Biblical scenes, cover the walls.

 Religious activities

 There are two Our Lady of China, Tianjin (OLCTJ) parishes that celebrate at this cathedral: Chinese and English.

 Every morning the Chinese parish holds a Mass, while also providing additional Saturday and Sunday services.

-The English speaking parish, started in 2007 by Father Joseph Loftus, celebrates at 11:30am every Sunday, with special Masses around certain holidays.
-Since this parish began, the English speaking foreign celebrants have created a Council to run all of the parish activities including a Music Ministry, Youth Group, Rosary Group, potluck meals, a RCIA, and a Charity Ministry.
+The English speaking parish, started in 2007 by Joseph Loftus, celebrates at 11:30am every Sunday, with special Masses around certain holidays.
+Since this parish began, the English speaking foreign celebrants have created a council to run all of the parish activities including a music ministry, youth group, rosary group, potluck meals, a RCIA, and a charity ministry.
 More specifically, the Xikai English parish has developed partnerships to help with Tianjin's local Huiling Orphanage and TICCO.